JelmervanL/LAMAS/docs/index.md

 - **Knowledge update based on outcome**
   Because no fail cards were revealed for this quest, none of the agents learn anything.

 ### Problems with this example run

+As you may have noticed the identity of Merlin is already revealed to both team Evil members already after the first quest, because agent 3 and 4 no longer considers it possible that agents 1 and 2 are not Merlin, so it must be agent
+5. This means that at the end of the game team Evil is guaranteed to win.
+This is a problem in our setup right now.
+There is a variety of ways we can work around this problem, and we would like to discuss this in detail during our feedback session.
+For now, we have the following ideas:
+- **Suggestion 1**
+  Evil players can not win the game by determining which agent is Merlin.
+  By removing Merlin as a win-condition for team Evil, Merlin simply acts as a very powerful member of team Good, and nothing else.
+We would prefer to not have to choose this option, but it is there.

+- **Suggestion 2**
+  Evil players only reason about whether or not an agent is Merlin based on the team that that agent proposes as quest leader.
+  By doing this, Evil players are not guaranteed to learn Merlin’s identity before some agents from team Good have enough information about the Evil players’ identities in order to select “optimal” teams.
+This would create some uncertainty for the Evil players about Merlins’ identity in some games.

+- **Suggestion 3**
+  Merlin can bluff by either voting in favor of teams with Evil agents, or even proposing teams with Evil agents when they are quest leader.
+  This would be the most realistic option, because this is how a real player of Avalon would hide their identity as Merlin from team Evil.
+However, this makes an implementation of this game using a Kripke model more difficult, because Merlin would either need to use logic to determine when it is necessary to bluff (not blindly following their knowledge) or not, or he would need to have some chance to bluff (not act on their knowledge) or not.

 ## Implementation